top of page

 Mini check-ins: It may feel like dissociation or #panic attacks hit out of the blue, but most of the time there are some signs you're getting close to the red zone.
 Try to take the time to figure out what your signs are (talking with your therapist about this can help) and then make sure to check in with yourself on a regular basis.
 If you keep your toe at least partially on the ground at all times, it can make it much harder for a trigger to send you to a different planet.

 Feet on the ground: Taking it back to basics here - place both feet on the floor and press down gently, alternating feet.
+Can you feel your thigh or calf muscles activating?
 Can you feel the support of the ground beneath you?
 Barefoot and bare earth is best to really ground yourself.
 If you really want to do it right, go walk in nature - you’ll likely see pretty quickly why one preeminent neuroscientist frequently extolled the virtues of gardening for our mental health.

 Dropping anchor: This is a good way to anchor yourself when you have some sort of mental or emotional storm happening inside.
 It comes from Acceptance and Commitment Therapy #ACT and involves three steps that you can remember with the acronym ACE.
 They are: